-Typically, athletes do physical trainings to strengthen their muscles, tendons, ligaments for their performance in sports in order to be quicker, stronger, and swifter.
-For this kind of trainings, first it will take a while to achieve the goal as the process for athletes to grow muscles under this kind of conventional trainings takes time.
-Second, some times, the physical bodies of the athletes just may not be able to handle the training intensity and hence they may be more prone to injuries, like the NBA star Yao Ming.
+Typically, athletes do physical training to strengthen their muscles, tendons, ligaments for their performance in sports in order to be quicker, stronger, and swifter.
+This type of training will take a while because conventional training has to take time in order for muscles to develop.
+Often times, the physical bodies of athletes just may not be able to handle the training intensity and hence, they may be more prone to injuries, like the NBA star Yao Ming.

 I have helped major league players, professional basketball players, college players, amateurs, and I also work with kids.
 For more information, regarding how we take care of different pains in real cases.
 Please check out our posts regarding this topic: http://www.onenessmedical.com/category/sports/